- TOWERS OF THE KREMLIN

 - CHURCH OF THE DEPOSITION OF THE VIRGIN'S ROBE

 - 'IVAN THE GREAT' BELL TOWER COMPLEX

 - PATRIARCH'S PALACE WITH THE TWELVE APOSTLES' CHURCH

 - FACETED CHAMBER

 - CHURCH OF THE NATIVITY OF OUR LADY

 - KREMLIN SQUARES

-The Archangel Cathedral was erected in 1505-1508 by Italian architect Aleviz Novy.
-The majestic building of the main Great Princes' cathedral and burial place has always amazed contemporaries with its peculiarity.
+The Archangel Cathedral was erected in 1505-1508 by the Italian architect Aleviz Novy.
+The majestic building of the temple—the main burial place of grand princes impressed contemporaries with its exceptional appearance.

 The façades of the Archangel Cathedral are covered by decorative elements in a geometrically well-defined and strict architectural order, as if "imposed" by Aleviz Novy on an Old Russian traditional structural layout of a six-domed cross-vaulted church with canonical five cupolas and individually covered curvilinear rooftops of arched gables (zakomary).
 Above a plinth of a complex profile, there are two rows of pilasters topped with carved Corinthian capitals.
 A false arcade decorates the lower tier of the wall, while and the upper one—with wide raised panels.
 The horizontal partition of the wall is accentuated by strict lines of the cornices.
 Arched gables in the form of large sculptured shells, once decorated with Gothic violets, are separated from the main volume of the building by an entablature.
 Unusual for a Russian temple are also round windows that decorate the central arched gable of the western portal.
 The original two-colour facades - red brick walls and white decorative details - also emphasized the order layout of the building.